Path Through History: History

 The "Path Through History" concept was first unveiled at a gathering of over 200 historians and parks stewards in Albany on August 28, 2012.
 Co-Chairs of the strategic branding effort were Mark Schaming, Director of the New York State Museum and Lincoln historian Harold Holzer.
-Other advisors for the endeavor included Dr. Robert Harris of Cornell University, Kenneth T. Jackson, Professor in History and the Social Sciences at Columbia University, and Dr. Lisa Keller, Professor of History, Urban and Women Studies at SUNY Purchase.
+Other advisors for the endeavor included Robert Weible, New York State Historian, Dr. Robert Harris of Cornell University, Kenneth T. Jackson, Professor in History and the Social Sciences at Columbia University, Dr. Lisa Keller, Professor of History, Urban and Women Studies at SUNY Purchase, and Dr. Thomas A Chambers, Professor of History, Niagara University.

 In 2015, a companion website was created, and the searchable database was designed to allow tourists to find attractions and events throughout the state easily and create their own unique travel itinerary.
 A specific Path Through History Weekend was scheduled during the month of June featuring a plethora of special events to further create excitement about exploring museums, parks and natural spaces.
 During the pandemic in 2020, Path Through History Weekend took place as a virtual event.
 Informational kiosks at rest stations also highlight area attractions.